SoftwareAG/c8y-docs/src/documents/guides/users-guide/cockpit.html.md

 * If the alarm is 'CRITICAL' stop monitoring because there isn't any higher severity.

+Note: the time beetwen the actions executed by the rule may vary from the duration, because this rule monitors existing alarms every minute.

 ### On geofence create alarm

 Create an alarm if a device leaves the defined geofence.
+Clear existing alarm if a device enters the geofence.

 The rules uses the following rule parameters: